Getting a Divorce Triggers a Special Enrollment Period

 If your health insurance is through your former spouse’s employer, COBRA provides you with a way to keep your current coverage.
 After the divorce, you have 60 days to determine whether you want to keep your coverage, and you are allowed to keep your health insurance plan through COBRA for up to 18 months.
 It’s really important to speak with an agent before electing Cobra.
 You may be eligible for a Government “Subsidy” to help you pay your health insurance premiums depending on your income and circumstances, however, if you elect the Cobra, you will not be eligible for a subsidy until it’s “Open Enrollment” (November 1st through January 15th each year).

 Cobra coverage is usually very good; however, the downside is that COBRA tends to be the most expensive option.
 Not only do you pay your monthly premium, but you also pay the employer’s portion of the premium they used to pay, and possibly a small fee too.

 Health Insurance Through Your Employer

 If your employer provides health insurance, this is typically the most cost-effective option, because if you are offered coverage through your employer, you are most likely NOT eligible for a government subsidy.
-This is very important you understand this.
+It is very important you understand this.